 For each unit in Stages 4 and 5, overarching focus questions encourage students to connect with socially and contextually relevant ideas aligned with their study.
-For example, in Year 7 students explore the question, 'How do composers use language to express their worlds?' through a poetry study.
-The Fantasy Genre and Film Study asks, 'Why do we explore imaginary worlds?' and the Close Study of a Novel wonders, 'How does fiction help readers understand important ideas?'.
+For example, in Year 7 students explore questions such as 'How can young voices be heard and respected, and have an impact on the world?', 'How do visual texts impact on the way we tell and receive stories?', 'How do authors use the forms and features of prose fiction to tell distinctive and engaging stories?', and 'How has the art of speaking, including oracy and rhetoric, evolved over time in response to changing cultures and technology?'.
 As they progress into Year 8, students reflect on the importance of storytelling to past and present cultures, and the socio-cultural assumptions, values and expectations imparted through picture books in their analysis of Children's Literature.
 Decoding a variety of texts and evaluating their textual features are key components of each Stage 4 unit of work.

-Throughout Stage 5, some of our focus questions include: 'How do texts help us to understand the nature of conflict?', 'How do composers use the sci-fi genre to communicate concerns about society?' and 'How does Shakespeare help us to understand human thought and action across time?'
-The varied selection of texts analysed during this stage includes diverse Australian voices, 'The Story of Tom Brennan', canonical novels, 'Lord of the Flies', Shakespeare's plays and 'Romeo and Juliet'.
+Throughout Stage 5, some of our focus questions include: 'Why do composers use and manipulate the elements of genre to provide commentary about the world?', 'How can composers challenge and experiment with code and convention in hybrid forms of narrative to present a thematic concern?', and 'How does Shakespeare help us to understand human thought and action across time?'
+The varied selection of texts analysed during this stage includes diverse Australian voices, canonical novels, and Shakespearean plays.
 In both Years 9 and 10, there is a particular focus on developing higher-order thinking skills and the capacity to write both critically and creatively.